 The trawl net’s shape is similar to a flattened cone, with a wide front end that allows for a large range of capture.
 The bottom of this “mouth” is fitted with weights while the top is fitted with buoys, allowing the top to lift up to “open the mouth” to catch shrimp.
 In front of the bottom of the net is a metal chain known as a tickler chain: while the net lightly skims across the bottom of the ocean floor, the tickler chain jostles shrimp from the floor to make them more easily caught.

 The cone structure of the trawl funnels caught shrimp downward until it reaches the “bag” where the caught shrimp are kept.
 The trawls are then hauled in by the boat’s powerful wenches, where the catch is released on deck, gathered and iced or frozen for further sorting and processing.
-As seen in a video LINKED HERE, the average shrimp boat typically incorporates up to four trawls, two each on the left and right sides of the boat, lowered into the water by devices called outriggers, which are long, metallic poles that reach out on the left and right sides of the ship and then lower down the trawls into the water while simultaneously helping to stabilize it on even the roughest of waters.
+As seen in the video below, the average shrimp boat typically incorporates up to four trawls, two each on the left and right sides of the boat, lowered into the water by devices called outriggers, which are long, metallic poles that reach out on the left and right sides of the ship and then lower down the trawls into the water while simultaneously helping to stabilize it on even the roughest of waters.

 While shrimpers have been using trawls for over 100 years, it is in the shrimping industry’s best interest to ensure that their trawls and overall efforts make minimal impact on the environment so that the shrimping industry can thrive — co-existing with its surroundings for the health of the shrimp fishery and the benefit of all who enjoy wild-caught shrimp.

 MICHAEL ANN ROWE TV PERSONALITY, FOOD JOURNALIST, SUSTAINABILITY ADVOCATE Michael-Ann is an Emmy® Award-winning food & travel journalist for her three-part documentary series, Off the...